Zero trust vs. defense in depth: What are the differences?

 Taking a narrow view of what defense-in-depth and zero-trust strategies aim to deliver, one might assume the two approaches are mutually exclusive.
 In fact, the opposite is true.
 For example, zero-trust principles can be included as a part of an overall defense-in-depth strategy that also incorporates other application and data protection features that are not considered to be part of zero trust.

 Even more interesting, however, is that defense-in-depth philosophies can be included in zero-trust deployments.
 For example, security administrators can lock down users' accounts so that they only have the right to operate certain applications and services, based on business needs.
-In addition, admins may create logically segmented security zones that restrict access to portions of a network that users never need.
+In addition, admins might create logically segmented security zones that restrict access to portions of a network that users never need.
 Thus, if a user account were to be compromised, not only is that account restricted from accessing only those resources that the account is configured to reach, but the security zones also further limit this access if an account is misconfigured or manipulated.